pratheeshkumar99/aarp-health-theme-analyzer/README.md

    Integrate **Apache Airflow** to run the entire pipeline (scraping, summarization, clustering) on a regular schedule.
 This will allow AARP to automatically update themes as new articles are published, and monitor how content trends evolve over time — such as seasonal spikes in flu-related content or rising interest in mental health topics.

 2. **Persistent Storage and Incremental Clustering**
    Connect the pipeline to a **database backend** (e.g., PostgreSQL or BigQuery) to persist article summaries and historical clustering data.
 This enables future batches of articles to reference and reuse previous themes, improving consistency.
-Over time, we can evaluate how articles align with or diverge from existing clusters.
+Over time, I can evaluate how articles align with or diverge from existing clusters.

 3. **LLM-as-a-Judge for Cluster Validation**
    Add a validation module where a separate LLM (e.g., GPT-4 or Claude) is used to **evaluate the coherence of each cluster**.
 This “LLM-as-a-judge” step can flag poor or noisy clusters, recommend merging similar themes, and ensure higher-quality output.